Bolesław Wieniawa-Długoszowski: Death

 Once in the United States, Wieniawa-Długoszowski settled in New York City.
-Unable to get any position in the Polish Army from Władysław Sikorski since he was part of the Piłsudskiist Sanation Movement, which had ruled Poland from 1926 to 1939, which Sikorski had opposed (Sikorski organised a coup against Wieniawa in 1939).
+He was unable to get any position in the Polish Army from Władysław Sikorski since he was part of the Piłsudskiist Sanation Movement, which had ruled Poland from 1926 to 1939, which Sikorski had opposed (having organised a coup against Wieniawa in 1939).
 He moved to Detroit, where he was appointed editor-in-chief of Frank Januszewski's Dziennik Polski (Detroit).
-Finally, on 18 April 1942, Sikorski appointed Wieniawa minister plenipotentiary to the governments of Cuba, Dominican Republic, and Haiti, based in Havana.
+Finally, on 18 April 1942, Sikorski appointed Wieniawa minister plenipotentiary to the governments of Cuba, Dominican Republic and Haiti, based in Havana.
 On 20 June 1942 the National Committee of Americans of Polish Extraction (KNAPP) was founded in New York, with Wieniawa listed as a founder.
 KNAPP was strongly for retaining Poland's eastern territories, was critical of Sikorski, and was entirely distrustful of Stalin.
 Wieniawa, after moving back to New York, caught between these two opposing forces, committed suicide on 1 July 1942.
-Some sources say he committed suicide by leaping from an upper story of his New York City residence at 3 Riverside Drive, but the exact details of his death are debated among historians.
+Some sources says he committed suicide by leaping from an upper story of his New York City residence at 3 Riverside Drive, but the exact details of his death are debated among historians.
 He left a suicide note.
 One month later, on 14 August 1942, the Jewish ghetto in his home village of Bobowa was liquidated; about 700 inhabitants were killed in a mass execution in the Garbacz Forest.

-Wieniawa's remains were brought back to Kraków for reburial in the Rakowicki Cemetery, on 27 September 1990, where he now lies with his fallen comrades from the World War I Polish Legions.
+Wieniawa's remains were brought back to Kraków for reburial in the Rakowicki Cemetery, on 27 September 1990, where he now lies with his fallen comrades from World War I Polish Legions.